vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 APPEND (0x1):
 : Indicates that the data is to be appended to the existing dictionary with the given ID, as opposed to replacing it with the new data.
-Also indicates that fields E and Truncate are present.
+Also indicates that fields E, D and Truncate are present.

 OFFSET (0x2):
 : Indicates the presence of the Offset field.